TatuLund/vaadin-create23/README.md

 Vaadin 8 is not fully upto date with modern accessibility, but with some relatively simple workarounds acceptable accessibility can be still achieved and those are being demonstrated in this application.

-- Accessiblility
+- Accessibility
-    - In most of the views some additional attributes are set for better accessibility
+    - In most of the views some additional attributes are set for better accessibility, AttributeExtension and HasAttributes mixin are used to extend the components
     - In StatsView Charts are having role "figure" and "aria-label" set for audible version of data
+	- Using ChatAccessibilityExtension to patch Chart's legends and context menus to be accesible
-    - In BooksView the BookGrid has rows set "aria-live" for better situational awarenes
+    - In BooksView the BookGrid using Grid's accessible navigation mode for better situational awareness
     - The loading indicator in BooksView has audible alert
     - The label that appears when there is no books matching filter is audible
-    - VaadinCreateUI offers "announce" method, that produces audible notification, which used e.g. when view is opened or form is opened
+    - Using assistive Notification, which used e.g. when view is opened or form is opened
     - AppLayout menu has role "navigation" and the navigation buttons role "link".
 The buttons also have "aria-label" set according to whether the view is a current view or not.
     - In some places tooltips are used as audible hints
     - Keyboard navigation has been adjusted for better usability with assistive technologies
-    - Tabindex and visual focus ring is used to improve situational awateness
+    - Tabindex and visual focus ring is used to improve situational awareness
     - Using focus color in focused fields labels

 ### General use components

 The general use components have been isolated in their own module.
-This is to emphasize separation of concern, and also making it possible to have end-to-end tests of the components in isolation agains test UIs.
+This is to emphasize separation of concern, and also making it possible to have end-to-end tests of the components in isolation against test UIs.

 - Components module has examples of GWT and JavaScript extensions
 	- Reset button for text field extension with client side GWT,
 	- Character counter for TextArea and TextField showing remaining characters extension with GWT,
 	- Attribute extension using JavaScript.
 It used in form's number input, and is an essential instrument to adjust the accessibility attributes in various places.
+The component has HasAttributes mixin that makes it convenient to use when more attributes are needed to be set.
 	- Java 11 code used in widgets,
 	- ConfirmDialog server side composition component,
+	- ChartAccessibilityExtension patches Chart legend and context menu as well as adss API to localize context menu texts, as those are not in Lang object.
 	- Suite of unit and integration tests for the components and standalone test UI for them

 ### Notes